 - Using: If you use crypto to purchase goods or services, you must report a gain if the crypto is worth more on the day you use it than it was on the day you acquired it.

-All of the above scenarios are situations where you must report a capital gain from the use of crypto, but if you incur a loss in any of those types of situations, you can use the loss to reduce your gain.
+All of the above scenarios are situations where you must report a capital gain from the disposition of crypto, but if you incur a loss in any of those types of situations, you can use the loss to reduce your gain.

-Here’s an example.
-Say you bought crypto for $10,000, you held onto it for a while, and then you used it to buy something.
+Using crypto to make a purchase – Say you bought crypto for $10,000, you held onto it for a while, and then you used it to buy something.
 At that point, the crypto was worth $12,000.
 That means you must report a $2,000 gain.

-Now, imagine that a friend gave you crypto as a gift, and it was worth $800 (and the friend paid $800 for it).
+Trading crypto received as a gift – Now, imagine that a friend gave you crypto as a gift, and it was worth $800 (and the friend paid $800 for it).
 A few weeks later, you trade the crypto for a different type of crypto, but since its value has fallen, you only get $600 worth of the new crypto.
 As a result, you have a $200 loss.

 Reporting Crypto Received as Income

 If you receive crypto during your business, you must report the crypto as income.
 Use the crypto’s fair market value on the day you received it, and simply report it with the rest of your income.
-For example, if you’re a sole proprietor, you’ll just report the income as revenue on your Schedule C, but if you have a partnership or a corporation, you’ll report the crypto with the rest of your business revenue on Form 1065 or 1120, respectively.

 You don’t have to break out the crypto.
 You just report it with the rest of your revenue.
 To give you a simple example, imagine that you earned $100,000 USD from clients for graphic design work and received $12,000 worth of crypto from a couple of clients.
 You have $112,000 in revenue.